wyr211/Happy/README.md

-The rest of the project focuses on giving this unusual happiness some possible explanations through examining the relationship between happiness and different aspects.
-We tried the theory of religion, social support and genetic gift by integrating external datasets to do further analysis.
+The rest of the project focuses on giving this unusual happiness some possible explanations through examining the relationship between happiness and different aspects such as religion, social support and genetic gift by incorporating external datasets for further analysis.

 ## Future Research Direction

-Regression anaylsis by using panel data would be helpful to find out the reasons for happiness while controling for other variables.
+Regression anaylsis using panel data would be helpful to find out the reasons for happiness while controling for other variables.

 ## Index of Repository